-Building a relationship takes time.
+Creating a relationship-based influencer marketing strategy takes time.
 It’s a journey that needs to be pursued the right way.
 Adding value is the key to building relationships.
 There’s also a natural progression: help the influencer first.
 Think simple to start, like a post on Twitter or LinkedIn.
 Retweet or share their content.
 Find opportunities to add value to ongoing conversations they’re having via Twitter, LinkedIn or even blog comment threads.
 Once you’ve done those things, influencers will most likely be more receptive to receiving information about your company, or more receptive to hearing perspective from executives or SMEs.

 Consistency is also key.
 This is about SMEs and executives making time each week to find opportunities to engage in online conversations with influencers.
 The good news?
 A little goes a long way.
 In my experience, carving out 30 minutes a couple of times a week can make a huge difference.
 The key is to make it a part of their weekly routine.

-So, what are some ways to build relationships with influencers?
-Here’s the Rules of Engagement I established early on in my work at Dell:
+So, what are some ways to engage in successful relationship-building influencer marketing process?Here are the steps that I established early on in my work at Dell:

 1. Make it about them.
 Share influencer content and be sure to give them credit when you do.